How To Get Rich: Practice Predicting The Future!

 The best place to buy property in SF, October 2016 version by Paragon Real Estate Group

 Amazing!
-More than two years later, now everybody is talking about Golden Gate Heights, The Sunset, and Parkside.
+By 2016 everybody began talking about Golden Gate Heights, The Sunset, and Parkside.
 You can read their full report here with more juicy data about what’s going on.
 Curbed SF picked up the report and so did other major sites focused on San Francisco.

 As a result, homeowners and landlords are getting richer as property values and rents rise.
 Before you invest in real estate, always look for local economic calyasts like school and company openings.
 These local economic catalysts are vital for boosting property prices.